h2non/rocky/README.md

 ## Third-party middleware

-- [**built-in**](#rockymiddlewares) - Native built-in middleware as part of rocky core
 - [**consul**](https://github.com/h2non/rocky-consul) - Dynamic service discovery and balancing using Consul
 - [**vhost**](https://github.com/h2non/rocky-vhost) - vhost based routing for rocky
 - [**version**](https://github.com/h2non/rocky-version) - HTTP API version based routing (uses [http-version](https://github.com/h2non/http-version))

-Note that you can use any other existent middleware plug in `rocky` as part of your connect/express app
+Note that you can use any other existent middleware plug in `rocky` as part of your connect/express app.

+Additionally, `rocky` provides some [built-in middleware](#rockymiddleware) as part of its core that you can plug in for specific needs.

 ## Command-line